 Camilla de Rossi (Italy, fl.
 1707 – 1710)

-This dire biographical situation is mirrored in the state of recording for Rossi’s music.
+This dire biographical situation is mirrored in the state of recording of Rossi’s music.
 I have two of the oratorios, the best performance being by Weser Renaissance (hard core Schola Cantorum Basiliensis types) of Il Sacrifizio di Abramo, which appears to be out of print — what a pity!
-The other recording is of Sant’Alessio done by Musica Fiorita, which is still available on Amazon.
+The other recording is of Sant’Alessio done by Musica Fiorita, still available on Amazon.
 The voices are less than ideal, I fear … but lest I be judged too picky I’ll leave you to draw your own conclusions.

 The music is excellent, as one would expect of something commissioned by an emperor for an imperial court.
 Rossi is very good with a tune and uses the accompanying instrumental parts to good effect.
 It’s a great pity that only one of the oratorios is currently available, but yet again we’ll keep our fingers crossed in the hope that some enterprising European group will record the complete works.

 Maria Antonia, Princess of Bavaria, Electress of Saxony (Germany, 1724 – 1780)

 One hardly expects to come across royalty in a list of women composers — aristocrats, yes, but royalty?
 Whoda thunkit.
 She belongs in the same class as Kassia, Hildegard and Cozzolani because she was a power broker as well as a composer: she was regent for her son, Frederick Augustus I, from 1763 to 1768.
 That takes the concept of “Supermom” to a whole new level.